aimeefurber/akf-interview/README.md

 - Use the Google Time Zone API to get the current timezone for a location.
 You will again need to register a “project” and sign up for a free API key * with Google.
 - Use the Google Elevation API to retrieve elevation data for a location.

-In addition to the required assignment above, write a modern JS-based SPA front-end that allows a user to input a zipcode, then output the response-message to the page, preferably utilizing the tool you created above.

 ## Build Instructions
 - `mvn clean package`
 - `java -jar target/cayuse-interview-0.0.1-SNAPSHOT.jar`